 Pyritic rock from the road cut at 2.5 mile B Road was also used as fill in the abutment of the Zinc Creek Bridge during road construction.
 Iron staining and poor quality runoff has been observed at the site.
-HGCMC maintains an APDES stormwater monitoring point at the site and has sampled the water composition of Zinc Creek above (Site 371) and below (Site 368) the bridge.
-Monitoring data (Table 2.3) demonstrate that the contribution of runoff has a detectable influence on the quality of Zinc Creek.
-The data indicate that concentrations are below water quality standard levels for constituents having practical quantification levels (PQL) low enough to compare to the standard.
+HGCMC maintains an APDES storm water monitoring point at the site and has sampled the water composition of Zinc Creek above (Site 371) and below (Site 368) the bridge.
+Monitoring data (Table 2.3) show there is a consistent increase in the concentrations of sulfate, iron and manganese in this stream segment.
 HGCMC applied lime to the fill in 2013.
 Additional treatments will be applied as needed prior to mine closure, when the pyritic rock will be removed with recovery and reclamation of the road.
-Sampling results from 2006 through 2015 show the pH values are not decreasing and the metals concentrations are not increasing with time.
+The available monitoring data does not indicate any apparent long-term water quality trends.